renansilvakabum/perlmvc-webapi/README.md

 <br><br>

 ## Description
    >This framework was developed to support Web Apis rest based on the PERL language.
-It is possible to create friendly routes, validate requests recursively with DO's, return responses with status code and validate data models.
+It is possible to create friendly routes, validate requests recursively with DTO's, return responses with status code and validate data models.

 ## Dependencies